Origin-Byte/nft-protocol/README.md

 In addition, the administrator of the Launchpad can call the following function:

 - `sale_cancel` permissioned entry function to cancel the NFT auction. `sale_cancel` refunds all open bids in contrast to `sale_off` which only pauses bidding.
+- `sale_conclude` permissioned entry function to conclude the NFT auction, determine the price, and match NFTs with winning bids.
+Remaining bids are canceled.

 ## Guides for NFT Creators, Wallets and Marketplaces